blueshiftcoder/p5.js/Introduction/AsteroidGame/readme.md

 # Asteroid Game

-Download files and folders as listed and run index.html to play Asteroid Game.
+Download files and folders (<b>not readme.md</b>) as listed and run index.html to play Asteroid Game.